The Orchid Tree at Pennsylvania’s Longwood Gardens

 OK, so maybe you won’t be copying the orchid tree above, but this time of year Longwood Gardens is teeming with ideas, especially when it comes to Christmas trees.
 Located in Kennett Square, Pennsylvania (an easy two-hour drive from Washington, DC), Longwood is resplendent this December as it pays homage to France.
 And the eye-popping horticultural displays are nothing short of ooh-la-la.

-This year’s show titled C’est Magnifique! is a tribute to founder Pierre S. du Pont and his original vision for the gardens.
-Inspired by his many travels abroad, Longwood’s talented staff have transformed the 4-acre Orangery into a magnificent French garden, complete with formal parterres, boxwood topiaries, living wreaths and a floor garden composed entirely of floating apples, walnuts and cranberries.
-Each display has been meticulously constructed using hand-made elements, traditional ornamentation and horticulture.
+This year’s show titled C’est Magnifique! is a tribute to Longwood founder Pierre S. du Pont and his original vision for the gardens.
+Inspired by his many travels abroad, the garden’s talented staff have transformed the 4-acre Orangery into a magnificent French garden.
+The space includes formal parterres, boxwood topiaries, living wreaths and a floor garden composed entirely of floating apples, walnuts and cranberries.

 Floating parterre made of apples, cranberries and gilded walnuts

-Still, I’m partial to the more than 50 Christmas trees that each year provide the focal points in the various rooms of this magnificent 1920s-era building.
-Adorned with a mix of ordinary and unusual plants along with shimmering ornaments, they never cease to astonish and excite.
+Still, I’m partial to the more than 50 Christmas trees that each year grace the many rooms of this magnificent 1920s-era building.
+Adorned with a mix of plants and shimmering ornaments, they never cease to astonish and excite.
 And this year’s exhibit is packed with great ideas, many of which can be easily replicated at home.